amankumawat-567/Alvin/README.md

 * "Alvin, search for weather in New York on Google"
 * "Alvin, what is the capital of France?"

-### Conclusion
-We hope that you find Alvin helpful in your day-to-day tasks.
-If you have any feedback or suggestions, please feel free to reach out to us.

 ## Introduction:
 Alvin is a speech recognition-based command-line interface (CUI) desktop assistant designed to assist users with various tasks.
 It offers features such as date and time display, reminders, app launching, web searches, folder opening, file searching, and answering questions using Wikipedia.
 This documentation provides a detailed overview of Alvin's features and functionalities.